-Apple testing multiple smart glasses designs
+Apple tests multiple smart glasses designs

 Apple’s upcoming smart glasses should deliver a similar experience in a much sleeker package.
 And if reports are to be believed, the company will unveil the smart glasses before the end of 2026.

-Bloomberg’s Mark Gurman, in the latest edition of his Power On newsletter, says that Apple is testing four designs for its upcoming smart glasses.
+Bloomberg’s Mark Gurman, in the latest edition of his Power On newsletter, says Apple is testing four designs for its upcoming smart glasses.
 It will seemingly launch “some or all of them,” with multiple color options.

-The four design options in testing include
+The four design options in testing include, according to Gurman:

 - Larger oval or circular frames